 A: TSPC has the Kings Cove cafe that serves more than just burgers and sandwiches, and the food isn’t bad at all.
 They also have a full bar.
 Check their web site for hours of operation and their menu: https://www.kingscovebar.net/.

 PRO TIP: During the lunch hours on weekdays, there is usually a gourmet food truck parked in the Karl Storz building parking lot on the Grand Avenue side (about one block west of Nash Street).
 Easy walking distance.

 A: YES.
 Cameras are allowed, including DSLR’s and telephoto/zoom lenses.
 HOWEVER, you may take photos only from the bleachers, along the glass in front of the bleachers (be sure you’re not blocking anyone’s view) and in front of the northeast corner of the ice (the corner nearest the staircase leading to the upper level).

-David Sheehan of CaliShooterOne Photography, Frozen Royalty’s primary photographer, has photographed Kings practices at TSC for several years.
+David Sheehan of CaliShooterOne Photography, a Frozen Royalty photographer, photographed Kings practices at TSPC for several years.
 He offers some do’s and don’ts, and some tips that should help you take better photos at practice:

 - Always be aware of other people enjoying practice.
 Don’t block their view.